 GCA operates a closed campus.
 Students are to remain on campus until the final dismissal.
 Students may leave only with written permission from their parents/legal guardian and approval from the administration.
-To secure the safety of your child, the GCA hallway door to the classrooms will only be accessible by a private security code.
+To secure the safety of your child, all GCA hallway doors to classrooms will only be accessible by a private security code.
 Private security codes are not to be shared with anyone.
-Any person on the pick-up list will be required to be assigned their own code to gain access to the secured hallway and facilities.
-There will be no unauthorized access into the GCA hallway.
-Any "approved person to pick-up" who does not have a code, will be escorted down the hallway by a staff member.
+Any person on the pick-up list will be required to be assigned their own code to gain access to secured hallways and facilities.
+There will be no unauthorized access into GCA hallways.
+Any "approved person to pick-up" who does not have a code, will be escorted by a staff member.
 During the school day, all parents and approved persons must check in and out at the school front desk.